-Going there isn't easy, I went to a rigid & thorough way of working my papers; in other words - it took me a year before I completely done & got my final flying.
+Going there isn't easy, I went to a rigid & thorough way of working my papers; in other words - it took me a year before I completely have done & got my final flying.

 A walled city in Warsaw.